 Specific Duties & Responsibilities

-Supervises, orients, trains, and develops staff of assigned laboratories.
-Plans, coordinates staffing patterns to effectively and efficiently support the department.
-Insures training and compliance of anyone working in the laboratory.
+Supervises, orients, trains, and develops staff/fellows of assigned laboratories.
+Plans and coordinates staffing patterns to effectively and efficiently support the laboratory activities.

-Responsible for compliance and audit preparation of assigned laboratory area for IRB, ACUC, CLIA, CAP, The Joint Commission, and/or other regulatory reviews.
-Coordinates and maintains all regulatory binders, logs and audits.
+Responsible for compliance and audit preparation of assigned laboratory area for any regulatory and safety reviews.

 Computer competency is required.

 Animal experience strongly preferred.

 Classified Title: Laboratory Manager Role/Level/Range: ACRP/04/MD Starting Salary Range: $54,080-$74,390-$94,710 (Commensurate with experience) Employee group: Full Time Schedule: M-F,8:30am-5:00pm Exempt Status: Exempt Location: Hybrid/School of Medicine Campus Department name: SOM PRS Research Personnel area: School of Medicine